-Phuket Trickeye Museum is a great place to take your kids or your girlfriend/boyfriend a for a couple of hours of silly fun.
-Some of you might be familiar with the concept of Trickeye Museum, also called 3D museum, as similar attraction has been hugely popular first in Pattaya, then in Chiang Mai and lately in Bangkok.
-The Trickeye Museum in Phuket Town is actually not related the those 3 listed above.
+Phuket Trickeye Museum is a great place to take your kids or your friends a for a couple of hours of silly fun.
+If you are no familiar with the concept of Trickeye Museum, also called 3D museum, it’s a place where you interact with giant paintings for some fun photo sessions.
+Similar attraction has been hugely popular first in Pattaya, then in Chiang Mai and finally in Bangkok.
+The 3D Museum in Phuket Town is actually not related the those 3 listed above.

 Address: 130/1 Phang Nga Road

 Tel: 076 212 806